nickbrandt/GitLab/doc/development/telemetry/usage_ping.md

    Return 200 if tracking failed for any reason.

    - `401 Unauthorized` if user is not authenticated
-   - `400 Bad request` if name parameter is missing
+   - `400 Bad request` if event parameter is missing
    - `200` if event was tracked or any errors

 1. Track event using base module `Gitlab::UsageDataCounters::HLLRedisCounter.track_event(entity_id, event_name)`.